 artist statement

 My work is driven by a desire to offer context, understanding, and solace.
 Through colour, composition, and narrative, I explore themes of identity, belonging, resilience, and emotional truth.
-While many of my works are anchored in the lived experiences of women, my practice is not confined to a single subject or form.
-The stories I tell take many shapes, guided by the emotions, memories, and questions that surface during the process.
+While many of my works are anchored in women's lived experiences, my practice is not confined to a single subject or form.
+The stories I tell take many shapes, guided by the emotions, and questions that surface during the process.

 Even when a story carries grief or tension, I choose warmth, vibrancy, and boldness as a way of honouring resilience and my heritage.
 Every element within a piece, colour palette, gesture, material, and scale, is intentional and plays a role in shaping the narrative.
 When images alone are not enough, I turn to poetry, allowing words to complete the story and deepen its meaning.